 GRS: General Reconnaissance School

 HC: High Capacity.
-HE Bombs of Charge-Weight ratio 80% plus, in RAF use to c1943 on.
+HE Bombs of Charge-Weight ratio 80% plus, in RAF use from c1943 on.
 Cookies.
 Block-busters.

 HE: High Explosive (vs AP, SAP)